cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 ## Creating commands

 Commands is typically are user interactions outside the viewer.
-First you should implement a
+First you should implement a command that reset the render style for all your points.

+When working on commands, it is often need for traversing the rootDomainObject.
+In the domain object you will find some families of convenience methods for this.
+These are:

+- `getChild*(...)` Methods for getting a specific child
+- `get[ThisAnd]Descendants*(...)` Methods for iterating on a specific descendants
+- `getDescendantBy*(...)` Methods for getting a specific descendant
+- `get[ThisAnd]Ancestors*(...)` Methods for iterating on a specific ancestors
+- `get[ThisAnd]AncestorBy*(...)` Methods for getting a specific ancestor

+By using these function, you can get access to all domain objects you need.

+Here is the code you can start with:

 ```typescript
 export class ResetAllPointsCommand extends RenderTargetCommand {